Peregrine Falcons Visit Moyross

 Various gun-related incidents in Moyross had gained much attention in the Irish media.
 The archetypical view was of a troubled place, with images of boarded-up doorways of derelict houses reproduced frequently in local and national newspapers, portraying and definitively identifying the area as ‘down and out.’
 This journalistic impulse created a haze of oversimplification, damaging any understanding of the community and physical infrastructure to a casual outsider.
 With this issue in mind, an attempt was made to generate a different kind of visuality of the area.

 Three specially trained peregrine falcons were introduced to Moyross.
 These birds, the fastest creatures in the world, were specifically chosen for their capable ability and confidence to fly around urban areas.
 They were once populous in Ireland, before the use of pesticides in the 1960s made them an endangered species.
 Residents met the birds at the local community centre, in school, and in the streets, alleyways and garden areas.

-Understanding that the falcons are birds of prey and often attack racing pigeons, a special timetable for the skies was agreed with local racing pigeon-owners.
-(Previously, two falcons were resident throughout the 1990s on the spire of St John’s Cathedral in Limerick.
+Understanding that falcons are birds of prey and often attack racing pigeons, a special timetable for the skies was agreed with local racing pigeon-owners (Previously, two falcons were resident throughout the 1990s on the spire of St John’s Cathedral in Limerick.
 By 1999 they had successfully bred two chicks.
-While these birds were generally popular in the neighbourhood, members of the local Saint Mary’s racing pigeon club claimed the falcons were killing as many as ten pigeons a day, swooping down from the cathedral spire into coups in backyards of the city.)
+While the birds were generally popular in the neighbourhood, members of the local Saint Mary’s racing pigeon club claimed the falcons were killing as many as ten pigeons a day, swooping down from the cathedral spire into coups in backyards of the city.)
 Then, the falcons took off, with miniature video cameras attached to their bodies.
 Their free flights act as a phenomenological recording of the complexity of a place about to potentially disappear under the failed agendas of urban planning.